mwyvr/rid/README.md

 Built-in (de)serialization simplifies interacting with SQL databases and JSON.
 `cmd/rid` provides the `rid` utility to generate or inspect IDs.
-Thanks to fastrand[1], ID generation starts fast and remains so as cores are added.
+Thanks to fastrand introduced in Go 1.19 and made the default `math/rand` source in Go 1.20, ID generation starts fast and scales as cores are added.
 De-serialization has also been optimized.
 See [Package Benchmarks](#package-benchmarks).

 Why `rid` as opposed to [alternatives](#package-comparisons)?